carpentries/lesson-example/_episodes/04-formatting.md

 ## Adding Formatted Equations

 The template supports rendering of equations via [KaTeX](https://katex.org/).
-This option must be activated by adding `math: true` to the YAML front matter of the Markdown file where you wish to use it.
+This option must be activated by adding `math: true` to the `_config.yml` file or YAML front matter of the Markdown file where you wish to use it.

 Mathematical expressions can then be added to the page content using the LaTeX syntax.